tomanistor/osprey/README.md

 This is very helpful for the first time since you will get a fully documented file.

-> :warning: Please make sure that `item-name` is unique on the whole page because it will be used as an anchor/identifier!
+> ⚠️ Please make sure that `item-name` is unique on the whole page because it will be used as an anchor/identifier!

 ### Data directory (optional)